RichardEllicott/Godot4Snippets/README.md

-i always use the latest stable Godot, so now all snippets will be made to work with 4.2
+i always use the latest stable Godot, so now all snippets will be made to work with Godot 4.2